 - nucleus: made of ice and rock, roughly 5-10 km across - coma: the "head" of a comet, a large cloud of gas and dust, roughly 100,000 km in diameter - gas tail: straight and wispy; gas in the coma becomes ionized by sunlight, and gets carried away by the solar wind to form a straight blueish "ion" tail.
 The shape of the gas tail is influenced by the magnetic field in the solar wind.
-Gas tails are pointed in the direction directly opposite the sun, and can extend 108 km. - dust tail: dust is pushed outward by the pressure of sunlight and forms a long, curving tail that has a much more uniform appearance than the gas tail.
-The dust tail is pointed in the direction directly opposite the comet's direction of motion, and can also extend 108 km from the nucleus.
+Gas tails are pointed in the direction directly opposite the sun, and can extend $10^8$ km.

+• dust tail: dust is pushed outward by the pressure of sunlight and forms a long, curving tail that has a much more uniform appearance than the gas tail.
+The dust tail is pointed in the direction directly opposite the comet's direction of motion, and can also extend $10^8$ km from the nucleus.

-These various components of a comet are shown in the diagram, above (Fig. 16.3).
+These various components of a comet are shown in Figure 16.3.

-16.4 Types of Comets
+16.5 Types of Comets

 Comets originate from two primary locations in the solar system.
-One class of comets, called the long-period comets, have long orbits around the sun with periods of more than 200 years.
+One class of comets, called the long-period comets, have long orbits around the sun with periods of > 200 years.
 Their orbits are random in shape and inclination, with long-period comets entering the inner solar system from all different directions.
-These comets are thought to originate in the Oort cloud, a spherical cloud of icy bodies that extends from ~20,000 to 150,000 AU from the Sun.
+These comets are thought to originate in the Oort cloud, a spherical cloud of icy bodies that extends from $\sim 20,000 - 150,000$ AU from the Sun (see Figure 16.4).
 Some of these objects might experience only one close approach to the Sun and then leave the solar system (and the Sun's gravitational influence) completely.